Browse by Topic

 Depending on the file size, the length of the video, and the connection speed, each of these things could take different lengths of time and determine how long the overall process takes.

-Custom thumbnails and titles
+Choosing thumbnails and titles

-Choosing a title or a custom thumbnail for your video
+Choosing a title for your video

 1. Once your video has finished uploading, click Edit Thumbnail,